a-einstein/AdventureWorks/README.md

 ## AdventureWorks

 #### Description
 WCF database service tailored for my shop projects, working on the standard AdventureWorks database.
-Currently this is running on Azure and can be configured to by appropriate client applications.

 #### News
-This project is now integrated with Visual Studio Team Services (VSTS) too.
+This data service  is no longer functional on Azure.

 #### Purpose
 * Explore various techniques based on C#, EF and WCF.